Staying on Track: Efficient Trajectory Discovery with Adaptive Batch Sampling: Application of Adaptive Grid TS and Performance Comparisons

 We first assess the overall quality of trajectories explored by each method in a given experiment.
 For a given threshold $t$, we compute the proportion of the simulation budget ($N_{max}$) trajectories with RMSE less than $t$, with a high proportion indicating an efficient use of the simulation budget. \Cref{fig:overall} shows the distribution of this metric across all experiments, stratified by $N_{max}$. \textbf{aCRN} consistently identifies the highest proportion of trajectories under RMSE thresholds relative to comparators, across all thresholds and simulation budgets.
 We observe the relative benefits of \textbf{aCRN} increasing with $N_{max}$, suggesting that it continues to identify promising trajectories while other methods may be beginning to exhaust their search space.
 For $N_{max}=300$ we see that both \textbf{aCRN} and \textbf{fgCRN} outperform the hetGP-based methods, while for the larger two budgets, \textbf{fHet} and \textbf{aHet} surpass \textbf{fgCRN}.
 This indicates that the trajectory-oriented approach is successful early in the TS iterations, but as exploration continues, the adaptivity of the grid search allows for a richer exploration of the parameter space.

 We also compare results from the best-performing experimental design for each method.
-Specifically, we use the median proportion of below-threshold trajectories across the 10 experimental replicates for each set of hyper-parameters.
-We observe that here too \textbf{aCRN} considerably outperforms the comparators (see~\Cref{fig:pct_found_best} in Supplementary Materials).
-We also observe that sequential algorithms benefit from smaller initial budgets (see~\Cref{fig:initial-design}).
+For this comparison, we compute, for each method, the median proportion of below-threshold trajectories across the 10 experimental replicates associated with its optimal hyperparameter setting.
+As shown in~\Cref{fig:pct_found_best}, \textbf{aCRN} consistently finds a higher proportion of trajectories with RMSE below each threshold across all simulation budgets \(N_{\max} \in \{300, 500, 700\}\).
+The performance gap between aCRN and the comparator methods is most notable at stricter thresholds and higher $N_{\max}$, indicating that aCRN is more efficient in concentrating evaluations in regions of the (parameter, seed) space that yield high-quality trajectories.

+Furthermore,~\Cref{fig:initial-design} shows that all algorithms, being sequential in nature benefit from smaller initial designs, that is, allocating a larger fraction of the total simulation budget to adaptive sampling rather than to the initial space-filling design.
+This enables the acquisition mechanism to more efficiently sample the (parameter, seed) space over informative regions.
+Here too, we observe that \textbf{aCRN} outperforms the other methods in collecting more high-quality trajectories across different simulation budget and initial design size.

-\subsubsection{Fast time-to-solution}
+\subsubsection{Fast Time-to-Solution}

-In addition to assessing the overall quality of the trajectories each method identifies within a given simulation budget, we want to assess the \textit{time-to-solution} of each method--that is, how \textit{quickly} high-quality trajectories are found through the optimization procedure.
+In addition to assessing the overall quality of the trajectories each method identifies within a given simulation budget, we want to assess the \textit{time-to-solution} of each method, that is, how \textit{quickly} high-quality trajectories are found through the optimization procedure.
+This metric is particularly relevant in epidemiology, where simulation runs can be expensive and timely inference is essential for updating forecasts or informing real-time decision-making.
+Methods that identify promising trajectories earlier in the search process allow resources to be allocated more efficiently and reduce the turnaround time required to obtain actionable outputs.

 The time-to-solution is measured by counting the number of trajectories with RMSE below the specified threshold per budget expenditure.
 To quantify this metric across experiments, we estimate the area under the curve (AUC) of each search pathway using the standard trapezoidal formulation, and report a relative AUC (rAUC), normalized by $(N_{max})^2$.
-Specifically, letting $QT_t$ be the number of quality trajectories found by time $t$,
+Specifically, letting $QT_t$ be the number of quality trajectories found by time $t$, we define